-11. §58.5(i)(1) Explosive and Flammable Operations [24 CFR 51C] Does the project involve development, construction, rehabilitation, modernization or land use conversion of a property intended for residential, institutional, recreational, commercial, or industrial use?
-Yes No If Yes, continue.
+11. §58.5(i)(1) Explosive and Flammable Operations [24 CFR 51C]

+Yes 🗌 N lc --------- ----

 If No, compliance with this section is complete.
-Mark box "A" on the Statutory Checklist for this authority. b.
+Mark box "A" on the Statutory Checklist for this authority.

+b.
 Was a field observation performed by a qualified professional which documents there are above ground storage tanks within line of site of the project?

+Υ 'es 🗌 ] No --- ------- ------

-Yes No c.
+c.
 Is the project site within 1 mile of current or planned stationary aboveground storage tanks of more than 100 gallon capacity, containing common liquid industrial fuels OR of any capacity, containing hazardous liquids or gases, that are not liquid industrial fuels?

-Yes l No d.
+d.
 Are industrial facilities handling explosive or fire-prone materials such as liquid propane, gasoline or other storage tanks adjacent to or visible from the project site?

-Yes If Yes to any of b - d above, use HUD Hazards Guide to calculate an Acceptable Separation Distance to comply with 24 CFR Part 51, Subpart C. Continue.
+If Yes to any of b - d above, use HUD Hazards Guide to calculate an Acceptable Separation Distance to comply with 24 CFR Part 51, Subpart C. Continue.
 If No to all of b - d above, compliance with this section is complete.
+Mark box "A" on the f.
+Can mitigation measures, such as construction of a barrier of adequate size and strength, reduce the blast overpressure or thermal radiation hazard to protect the project (per 24 CFR §51.205)?
+Yes No

+- Statutory Checklist for this authority. - e.
+Is the project located at an Acceptable Separation Distance from any above-ground explosive or flammable fuels or chemicals containers as calculated above?

+If Yes, compliance with this section is complete.
 Mark box "A" on the Statutory Checklist for this authority.

-Is the project located at an Acceptable Separation Distance from any above-ground explosive or e. flammable fuels or chemicals containers as calculated above?
-Yes No If Yes, compliance with this section is complete.
-Mark box "A" on the Statutory Checklist for this authority.
-If No, continue. f.
-Can mitigation measures, such as construction of a barrier of adequate size and strength, reduce the blast overpressure or thermal radiation hazard to protect the project (per 24 CFR §51.205)?
-Yes If Yes, Mark box "B" on the Statutory Checklist for this authority.
+If Yes, Mark box "B" on the Statutory Checklist for this authority.
 List all mitigation measures in the mitigation section of the Statutory Checklist.

 If No, HUD assistance cannot be used for this project.

-Comments: